-We will continue to make humanitarian efforts on a Group level and consult local colleagues to identify and select local NGOs in urgent efforts. opportunities affecting their respective communities.
-Thus ensuring they support and donate to local charities that are close to their hearts - within strategic guidance and in alignment with the Group's activities. knowledge of the challenges and The Group navigates within three Key Impact Categories:
+We will continue to make humanitarian efforts on a Group level and consult local colleagues to identify and select local NGOs in urgent efforts. achieved by empowering our local knowledge of the challenges and opportunities affecting their respective communities.
+Thus ensuring they support and donate to local charities that are close to their hearts - within strategic guidance and in alignment with the Group's activities.
+The Group navigates within three Key Impact Categories:

 Activities that conserve natural resources and the existing natural environment, and, where possible, mitigate negative impact from our business.
-COMMUNITY DEVELOPMENT Activities that generate solutions to social and economic needs, and/or contribute to betterment of education and knowledge building.
+DEVELOPMENT Activities that generate solutions to social and economic needs, and/or contribute to betterment of education and knowledge building.